jtvandijk/GPU-Analytics/content/docs/About/Setting_up.md

 ### Activate the environment
 You can activate the environment using the following bash command.

 ```bash
 conda activate gpu
 ```

 ### Start the JupyterLab server
 You can start the JupyterLab server using the following bash command.

 ```bash
 jupyter lab --no-browser
 ```

 This will start the JupyterLab server and you will be able to access it from your browser.

-## Setting up the environment on your local machine
-Setting up the environment on your local machine varies depending on your operating system.
-I will not go into details about how to install the CUDA toolkit on your local machine.
-Instead, I will refer you to the official documentation for installing CUDA on [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/).

-### Hardware and Software requirements
+## Getting started: Local machine
-Most of these GPU-accelerated libraries build on top of the CUDA framework.
+If your local machine has a supported GPU, you might be able to install the CUDA toolkit.
+Most of GPU-accelerated libraries build on top of the CUDA framework.
 Therefore, you need to have a GPU that supports CUDA.
 You can check the [CUDA GPU support matrix](https://developer.nvidia.com/cuda-gpus) to see if your GPU is supported.
-But of course, you should have a decent CPU, RAM and Storage to be able to do some leverage the power of the GPU.
+Of course, you should have a decent CPU, RAM and Storage to be able to do some leverage the power of the GPU.

-For the minimum hardware requirements, I recommend the following:
+For the minimum hardware requirements, we recommend the following:
-- **CPU**: Minimum 4 cores and at 2.6GHz, at least 16GB of RAM.
+- **CPU**: Minimum 4 cores at 2.6GHz; at least 16GB of RAM.
-- **GPU**: Nvidia GPU with at least 6GB of VRAM.
+- **GPU**: NVIDIA GPU with at least 6GB of VRAM.

+As installations and setting up instructions depend on your operating system and hardware, please [refer to the official documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/).